 How did this happen?

 Nevertheless, the Chancellor at the time, Bruno Kreisky, believed that the majority of the population was in favor of nuclear energy and it would be easier to get approval for commissioning of Zwentendorf from the people than from the divided Parlament, so he authorized a referendum.
 He was so confident that Austrians would approve it, that he even promised stepping down in case they wouldn’t.
 That’s when it got tricky.
-This decision made the referendum not only about one’s position towards nuclear power, but also towards Kreisky; this decision made some pro-Zwentendorf people vote no if they were sick and tired of the Chancellor and some anti-Zwentendorf groups vote yes if they didn’t want him to leave office.
-Basically, one had to decide which issue was more important.
+This decision made the referendum not only about one’s position towards nuclear power, but also towards Kreisky; this dilemma made some pro-Zwentendorf people vote no if they were sick and tired of the Chancellor and some anti-Zwentendorf groups vote yes if they didn’t want him to leave office.
+Basically, Austrians had to decide which issue was more important to them.

 After the final failure of the project, there was just one question left: what now?
 The workers either moved to other countries or changed profession, some of the parts of this nuclear plant were sold and it was clear that there was no chance of producing nuclear energy in Zwentendorf.
 Ever.

 First, it was the safest nuclear plant in the world; not only because it wasn’t in service, but also because the Lower Austrian State Police College was housed in one of the buildings until 2001.
 Today, it serves many roles – from being a back-up location for the Austrian army and Fire Service, through housing a training center for nuclear plant engineers to offering its spaces for any kind of events.
 It also produces power, but in a sustainable way: as the electricity distribution equipment and cables are still in perfect condition, they are used nowadays to distribute solar energy gained through the photovoltaic panels installed on the area.
 Moreover, there are free tours organized on Fridays – just like the one I had the pleasure to attend thanks to Igers Vienna.